PX4/PX4-Autopilot/README_eprosima.rst

    void serialize_sensor_combined(const sensor_combined_s *input, char *output, uint32_t *length);
    void deserialize_sensor_combined(struct sensor_combined_s *output, char *input);

--  We have the capability under demand of the generation of an application to send and receive through a selected UART the serializated info from several topics (*general_uRTPS_UART_transmitter.cpp*).
+-  We have the capability under demand of the generation of an application to send and receive through a selected UART the serializated info from several topics (*miroRTPS_client.cpp*).

 .. image:: doc/2_trasnmitter-white.png

--  Now we also have the capacity of generate automatically the support for the other side of the communication, **Fast RTPS** through auto generated *general_uRTPS_UART_PubSubMain.cxx* application and .idl files for demanded topics.
+-  We also have the capacity of generate automatically the support for the other side of the communication, **Fast RTPS** through auto generated *microRTPS_agent.cxx* application and .idl files for demanded topics.
 For the case of *sensor_combined* topic it's generated *sensor_combined_.idl* file.

 .. image:: doc/3_receiver-white.png